 Never post a terrible review.
 Never, ever say bad things about another author in a public forum.
 My mother always said, if you can’t say something nice, don’t say anything at all.
 Good manners will open many doors.
 And karma’s a…pain in the ass.
 What goes around, does indeed come around.
 I’ve seen it too often to doubt this proverb’s validity.

 What have you learned in the last year…as a writer…or reader?
 Have you found a new author you can’t put down?
 I’m also curious, have you found a new author on the USA Today List?
 Will you take the challenge to try one this week?

 About SusanAuthor, wife, mother, sister, daughter, friend, dreamer.

-Posted on July 23, 2012, in Susan Lute and tagged author, blogging, Facebook, Goodreads, Indie Publishing, Jane's Long March Home, Kindle Fire, lessons learned, original draft, publishing, revising, See Jane Publish, self-publishing, The London Affair, The Return Of Benjamin Quincy, traditional publishing, Twitter.
+Posted on July 23, 2012, in General and tagged author, blogging, Facebook, Goodreads, Indie Publishing, Jane's Long March Home, Kindle Fire, lessons learned, original draft, publishing, revising, See Jane Publish, self-publishing, Susan Lute, The London Affair, The Return Of Benjamin Quincy, traditional publishing, Twitter.
 Bookmark the permalink.
 9 Comments.